maggit/futureproject.github.com/stack/index.md

 Note that the components described below are functional ideas, not specific pieces of software.
 Theoretically, we could find one app to do all these things.
-In real life, no--but as we investigate what's on the market, we won't needlessly multiply entities.
+In real life, no--but as we investigate what's on the market, we'll make minimalism a priority.

 <figure>
   <figcaption>Components</figcaption>